 Most often, when a problem occurs with a robotic welding system, it’s valuable to ask first: What has recently changed in the process?
 Has the operator recently reprogrammed the robot?
 Or was the system restarted after a long shutdown?
-What about the consumables or robotic MIG gun — has anything changed with them?
+What about the consumables — has anything changed with them and have they been installed correctly?

 |When a problem occurs with a robotic welding |